duncanam/duncanam/README.md

 <br>

 </div>
+I am a simulation software engineer at Atomic Industries, leveraging physics simulators to inform AI within the field of software-accelerated manufacturing.

-I'm a software engineer at SpaceX, currently exploring how to best unlock our potential as a multiplanetary species through simulation of fluids and thermodynamics inside rocket propulsion systems.
-Most of my work involves building analysis software that helps solve real-world engineering problems, enabling the safe and repeated flight of the next generation of reusable rockets to space.
+Previously I was a software and propulsion engineer at SpaceX, and explored how to best unlock our potential as a multiplanetary species through simulation of fluids and thermodynamics inside rocket propulsion systems.
+Most of my work involved building analysis software to help solve real-world engineering problems, enabling the safe and repeated flight of the next generation of reusable rockets to space.

 ## :books: Skills